SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: Optional
 - Response message: Status

+The "op=approve" semantics from [@!RFC5730, Section 2.9.3.4] are assigned to the HTTP PUT method.
-The current sponsoring client MUST use the HTTP PUT method to approve a transfer requested by the new sponsoring client.
+The currently sponsoring client MUST use the HTTP PUT method to approve a transfer requested by the new sponsoring client.

 Example Approve request: